What is Auditing?

-Auditing can be differentiated as either internal auditing or external auditing.
+Auditing can be differentiated as either internal and external auditing.
 The basis of the differentiation jots down to the need of the firm along many other factors.
 Therefore internal auditing is an auditing process conducted by a company internal employees whereas External audit is an auditing process conducted by external auditors.

 Some of the major differences between internal and external auditing include: